Larook/DRL_LUDO/test/progress.md

 What I can do more:
 - record playing the game by myself - expert data
     - add rewards for other behaviours like blockade - DONE
     - count the rewards got and plot the number of kills and blockades and stuff like this
-- maybe reward of reaching the star (teleport)
+- maybe reward for reaching the star (teleport)

 - when stuff is running - check the correctness of networks once again - check the no_grad and how it should be done - check also the learning
 - when that is done - compare results with different batch_size